StorageMatt/tf-aws-minecraft/README.md

  * 5+ will need to go into the realms of *.medium instances with 2048M and start incurring quite a substantial increase to cost.

  NB
- * I personally wouldn't recommend (and don't intend to myself) use this on larger instance specs till i have finished coding up the spot fleet capability.
+ * I personally wouldn't recommend (and don't intend to myself) use this on larger instance specs until I have finished coding up the spot fleet capability.

 ## Future features